Computing analytic Bayes factors from summary statistics in repeated-measures designs: Background

-represents the residual sum of squares left over after accounting for both treatment and subject effects.
-From here, we compute the $F$-statistic for the treatment effect in our design as

-Conceptually, the $F$ statistic represents the ratio of between-groups variance to the residual variance left over after removing the subject variability.
-For inference, we compute the likelihood of the observed data $\bm{y}$ under the null hypothesis $\mathcal{H}_0$.
-Specifically, we find the probability of obtaining the observed $F$ statistic (or greater) under $\mathcal{H}_0$.
-If this probability, called the $p$-value, is small, this indicates that the data $\bm{y}$ are {\it rare} under $\mathcal{H}_0$, so we can reject $\mathcal{H}_0$ in favor of the alternative hypothesis $\mathcal{H}_1$.
+As a proxy for our observed data, the $F$ statistic can be used to assess model fit by transforming it to a $p$-value, which represents the likelihood of the observed data $\bm{y}$ under the null hypothesis $\mathcal{H}_0$.
+If the $p$-value is small, we conclude that the data are unlikely to have occurred under $\mathcal{H}_0$ and thus reject $\mathcal{H}_0$ in favor of the alternative hypothesis $\mathcal{H}_1$.

 Unfortunately, this classical approach to inference is fraught with some issues that undermine its use \citep[e.g.,][]{wagenmakers2007}.
-First, the $p$-value is not equivalent to the posterior probability $p(\mathcal{H}_0\mid \bm{y})$.
-Regardless, many researchers believe (incorrectly) that a $p$-value represents the probability that $\mathcal{H}_0$ is true \citep{gigerenzer2004}, and thus take a small $p$-value to represent evidence for $\mathcal{H}_1$.
-However, \citet{berger1987} demonstrated that $p$-values classically overestimate this evidence.
-For example, with a $t$-test performed on a sample size of 100, a $p$-value of 0.05 transforms to $p(\mathcal{H}_0\mid \bm{y})=0.52$ -- rather than reflecting evidence for $\mathcal{H}_1$, this small $p$-value reflects only a slight preference for $\mathcal{H}_0$.
-Second, the evidence provided for $\mathcal{H}_1$ from this procedure is only {\it indirect} -- whereas the $p$-value does measures the predictive adequacy of $\mathcal{H}_0$, it makes no such measurement of predictive adequacy for $\mathcal{H}_1$.

-Thus, in this paper we consider a Bayesian approach to model selection.
-Instead of computing a $p$-value, we instead compute a {\it Bayes factor} \citep{kassRaftery1995}.
-The Bayes factor, denoted $\text{BF}_{01}$ is defined as the ratio of marginal likelihoods for $\mathcal{H}_0$ and $\mathcal{H}_1$, respectively.
+In light of this, we advocate a Bayesian approach to model selection instead and use Bayes factors \citep{kassRaftery1995}.
+The Bayes factor $\text{BF}_{01}$ is defined as the ratio of marginal likelihoods for $\mathcal{H}_0$ and $\mathcal{H}_1$, respectively.
 That is,